-- the average duration of bankruptcy proceedings that terminated in 2017 was 100 days but this number is heavily affected by a huge number of proceedings where the courts quickly rejected opening bankruptcy due to lack of assets and a rapid increase in debt discharge proceedings of natural persons.
-Other statistics show that the average duration of some 4,350 currently pending bankruptcy proceedings is roughly 3 years and 9 months.
+- · Bankruptcy proceedings: - The average duration of bankruptcy proceedings that terminated in 2017 was 100 days and in 2019 168 days, but this number is heavily affected by a huge number of proceedings where the courts quickly rejected opening bankruptcy due to lack of assets and a rapid increase in debt discharge proceedings of natural persons.
+Other statistics show that the average duration of some 3.191 currently pending bankruptcy proceedings is more than 3 years.

 1.6.
-Approximate satisfaction rate for bankruptcy proceedings

-· No relevant data available
+Approximate satisfaction rate for bankruptcy proceedings no relevant data available

-- Creditors
+- · Creditors

 - · Debtor managing director

 - Debtor's liquidator or other persons authorised by law